Operation and Maintenance Manuals

 No matter if I'm hired as an independent, agency contractor, or employee, I always "think like a consultant."

 This means I always look for ways to provide added value to my employer.
-My technique is to continually view tasks from numerous angles.
+My technique is to continually view tasks from numerous angles and apply problem-solving imagination.

 Quality and continuous improvements happen when one seeks out and is open to the ideas of others, sees beyond the rules, and does not limit their thinking to "the way it's always been done."